 - While most of the European nations use more or less similar signs and speed limits, it’s advisable to know the European Road Signs before you take on the roads.
 You can visit the country’s official website of the highway authority.

 - The speed limit for motorways varies between 100 to 130 km/hour.
-Primary roads mostly maintain the speed limit of 90 km/hour, secondary roads have around 50 km/hour and city roads have 30 km/hour speed limit.
+Primary roads mostly maintain the speed limit of 90 km/hour, secondary roads have around 50 km/hour and city roads have a 30 km/hour speed limit.
 Look for the speed limit signages.

 - You must also review the tram system and cycling laws as they normally have preference over car traffic.